Uberi/University-Notes/PHIL110A/PHIL110A.md

     ===========  double line
     All X are Y  conclusion

 An inductive argument is evaluated based on **inductive strength**.
-Inductive strength is based on how much new information is introduced in the argument.
+Inductive strength is a measure of how little new information is introduced in the argument.
 A weak inductive argument has low quality or few examples, while a strong inductive argument has high quality or many examples.

 Fallacies
 ---------